maxkratz/release-to-issue-docker-action/README.md

     - Required: yes
 - `github-token`: Which GitHub token should be used to query the GitHub API
     - Required: yes
-- `dry-run`: If true, the Action will not create any issues but just simulate them
+- `dry-run`: If 'true', the Action will not create any issues but just simulate them
     - Required: no

 ## Outputs